FYI: Note that the above form submits back to this same page.

 entries, it's really frustrating for them if they have

-to re-enter all their values and re-select all the appropriate
+to re-enter all their values and re-check all the boxes.

 In terms of the value, like I said, this is just like the

-standard radio button, but just to keep up the pattern...
+standard checkbox, but just to keep up the pattern...

 HTML form elements.
 Dealing with them via ASP isn't hard,